On Realistic Target Coverage by Autonomous Drones: Evaluation

 \subsection{Argus at Scale}

-We evaluate, through \verb|MATLAB| simulations, the performance of the proposed coverage algorithms under large scale conditions that we cannot test with the prototype.
-We compare the performance of the approximation algorithm to variations of the BCPF sampling approach with an $\epsilon_a$ of 0.01 and 0.1 radians, and $\epsilon_r$ of $R_{max}$ which balance runtime and minimizing the number of cameras required for coverage.
+We evaluate, through \verb|MATLAB| simulations, the performance of the proposed coverage algorithms under large scale conditions that we cannot test on the prototype.
+We compare the performance of the approximation algorithm to the BCPF sampling heuristic with two levels of granularity for angular sampling using an $\epsilon_a$ of 0.01 and 0.1 $rad$ and an $\epsilon_r$ of $R_{max}$.

 As a baseline for comparison, we present a \textbf{grid sampling heuristic}.
-We use a simple discretization of the search space: a uniform grid of $\epsilon \times \epsilon$ square cells.
-As $\epsilon \to 0$, grid points would hit all possible solution regions.
-If $w \times h$ are the dimensions of the bounding box of $\mathcal{T}$, the number of sample points will be $O(\frac{w \cdot h}{\epsilon^2})$, but is otherwise independent of $|\mathcal{T}|$.
-Treating these points as candidate locations, we generate possible coverage configurations at each point by performing an angular sweep before running the greedy selection scheme, which amounts to a runtime of $O(\frac{w \cdot h}{\epsilon^2} \cdot nN)$.
-We use this naive search to verify the ability of our proposed method to effectively select candidate points and achieve the same minimum number of cameras.
-To do so, we use relatively small instances where $\epsilon$ need not be too small such that the runtime and memory requirements of the grid method are feasible.
-We simulate the grid heuristic for the trivial case of 10x10 ($\epsilon=10$) grid and more realistic cases of 20x20 ($\epsilon=5$) and 50x50 ($\epsilon=2$).
+We use a simple discretization of the search space: a uniform grid of $\epsilon \times \epsilon$ cells.
+As $\epsilon \to 0$, grid points would hit all possible intersection areas of target CPFs.
+If $w \times h$ are the dimensions of the bounding box of $\mathcal{T}$, the number of grid points will be $O(\frac{w \cdot h}{\epsilon^2})$, but is otherwise independent of $|\mathcal{T}|$.
+Treating these points as candidate locations, we generate representative coverage configurations at each point by an angular sweep before running the greedy selection scheme, which amounts to a runtime of $O(\frac{w \cdot h}{\epsilon^2} \cdot nN)$.
+We use this naive approach to verify the effectiveness of our proposed method in finding appropriate candidate points to minimize the number of cameras needed.
+To do so, we use relatively small instances of \emph{\ProblemNameAcro} such that $\epsilon$ need not be too small and the runtime and memory requirements of the grid heuristic are feasible.